andyzg/gallery/README.md

 # Gallery
 A photography portfolio generator with web hosting for your photo albums.
+Requires no 3rd party libraries or installations.
 A 🤑free🤑 Squarespace alternative for your photos.
 Live demo at http://andyzhang.net/gallery

 ![demo](./demo.gif)